 Tag Archive for: Punctuation

-What you need to remember about Rule #1 is this: whatever comes before the semicolon should be able to stand on its own as a sentence.
+Here’s what you need to remember about Rule #1: Whatever comes before the semicolon should be able to stand on its own as a sentence.
 Ditto for what comes after it.

 Example: